 So tell me, what is it that freedom represents?

-Is freedom being able to just do what you want, when you want to?
+Is freedom the ability to just do what you want, when you want to?

 These questions are how many define freedom, particularly those who are law breakers.
 Law breakers don’t like laws because they don’t like the consequences of breaking those laws.
 We see many in our society abusing our local police, holding up signs that want them removed and declaring all police as bad because police enforce these laws.

 Now, I don’t think police are bad, there is always a few bad eggs but in general most are very kind, honest and hard working family men or women.
-They treat every human being with dignity and respect while they place their lives on the line each day.
-I really respect these men for serving their communities as they do.
+Most treat treat people with dignity and respect while they place their lives on the line each day.
+I really respect these men and women for serving their communities as they do.

-Freedom from laws doesn’t seem to be God’s priority, actually just the opposite, in Hebrews 10:16 it says, “This is the covenant that I will make with them after those days, says the LORD: I will put My laws into their hearts, and in their minds I will write them.”
+Freedom from laws don’t seem to be God’s priority, actually it’s just the opposite.
+In Hebrews 10:16 it says “This is the covenant that I will make with them after those days, says the LORD: I will put My laws into their hearts, and in their minds I will write them.”

-David, in Psalm 19 said that God’s law was perfect converting the soul and later in Psalm 119:44 that he would keep it forever.
+Psalm 19 reminds us that God’s law is perfect converting the soul and later in Psalm 119:44 and that it will endure forever.
 “And take not the word of truth utterly out of my mouth,

 For I have hoped in Your ordinances.

 If God’s law is good then it isn’t the law that constrains us, it’s breaking the law.

 This is one of the paradoxes of spiritual truth.
 What looks like control and subjection actually provides freedom and hope.
 What the world claims is freedom actually is a form of satanic control.
 God’s laws provide a framework for happiness, joy, and living according to how He created us.
 The law is an expression of God Himself and this world was made according to those laws.